Tencent/APIJSON/README-English.md

 ## <h2 id= "1">1.
 About <h2/>

-APIJSON is a JSON based internet communication protocol and an ORM library that largely simplifies the process of back-end API development.
+APIJSON is a JSON based internet communication protocol and an ORM library  <br />
+that largely simplifies the process of back-end API development.  <br />
 It also allows users to get data more quickly with self-defined form and fewer endpoints requests.

 ### Features:
 #### For getting data: